brutella/hc/README.md

 [HomeControl][homecontrol] is an implementation of the [HomeKit][homekit] Accessory Protocol (HAP) to create your own HomeKit accessory and bridges.
 HomeKit bridges make non-HomeKit accessories available to HomeKit by acting as a middleman.

-**NOTICE**

-The HomeControl API is still subject to change because HomeKit is not ready for prime time yet.

 ## Overview

 [HomeKit][homekit] is a set of protocols and libraries to access accessories for Home Automation.
 Unfortunately the protocol is not open source and the official documentation is only available to MFi members.
 HomeControl is a complete implementation of the protocol in Go and does not depend on any OS.